This is it. In no particular order these are my personal training secrets. I've got nothing left to hide...

 Programming progression can be done a number of different ways.
 One of my favorites is to manipulate the grips I use.
 Often times with new clients I don’t want to change the exercise for the first 12-16 weeks.

 To alleviate boredom for the client I’ll change the grip up.
 Additionally changing the grip can be a great way to continue training through injury.
 For example a trainee with shoulder impingement from too much bench press might benefit from pressing db’s with a neutral grip.

 I recommend you take the time to learn the advantages and drawbacks of various grips and start testing them out.
 It’ll help your workouts as well.

 I love it when my clients know the difference between a barbell and dumbbell.
 Sometimes I even catch them making jokes about all exercises named after former Soviet Union countries being torturous vicious.
 I want to pass on my love for the gym to them and this is one of the ways.

 As an added bonus the more they can talk the talk the more comfortable they’ll feel in the gym.
 It may not be the only reason they stay training but it will help their adherence.
 It was one major step in building my client army.

-3. I learnt how to unload a bar without breaking my back:
+3. I learned how to unload a bar without breaking my back.

 Step 1: Remove clips